Mihai71/CardioViz/README.md

 Phase 0 — Documentation (5h)

-Create the project detailed documentation (LaTeX) and README.
+Create the project detailed documentation (LaTeX) and Readme file for the GIT repository.

 Phase 1 — Setup (2–3h)